 - Salt and pepper to taste

-Look for the Chef at "Noir City" and he will tip his fedora and toast you with his black leather encased hip flask of Scotch.
+Look for the dark-hearted, Fedora-wearing Chef at "Noir City" and I'll tip my hat and toast you with a black leather encased hip flask of Scotch.
 Enjoy the movie clip.